pcabrales/prototwin-pet/README.md

         For example, for a GPU with compute capability 8.9, change `75` to `89`.
 For a list of compute capabilities, refer to the [CUDA GPUs](https://developer.nvidia.com/cuda-gpus) page.
     - If your CUDA does not include the `samples` folder, you will need to download the [cuda-samples repository](https://github.com/NVIDIA/cuda-samples.git) and place it in the `CUDA` directory.
 Then, in the `Makefile`, change the `CUDA_SDK_PATH` to `/path/to/cuda-samples/Common/`.
     - Install as instructed in the `README.md` and place the `MCGPU-PET.x` executable in `/generate-dataset/pet-simulation-reconstruction/mcgpu-pet/`
-    - The input file `MCGPU-PET-vision.in` is already included in `/generate-dataset/pet-simulation-reconstruction/mcgpu-pet`
+    - The input files `MCGPU-PET-vision.in` and `MCGPU-PET-quadra.in` already included in `/generate-dataset/pet-simulation-reconstruction/mcgpu-pet`

 After installing the necessary software, restart the terminal or update the environment variables:
 ```bash